-Symptoms of excess copper in the eyes include Kayser-Fleischer rings, which are rusty or brown-colored rings around the iris.
+Problems from excess copper in the eyes are rusty or brown-colored rings around the colored part of the eye

 Wilson disease is rare.
 It is fatal unless it is treated before serious illness develops.
 Symptoms may be attributed to other more common causes like hepatitis or cirrhosis.
 You may also appear healthy even while your liver is getting damaged.
 However, it is important to get diagnosed and treated early.
 This will help to avoid organ damage and early death.

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 A test will be done to look for key signs in the eyes.
 This can confirm the diagnosis.